Does Pyrithione Zinc Cause Cancer?

 According to the Mayo Clinic, pyrithione zinc has two potential side effects when used correctly.
 The first is an allergic reaction at the treatment site.
 The second is mild skin irritation.
 The risk of either of these reactions is small, and generally nothing to cause worry and uncertainty.

-Happy Cappy Zinc Pyrithione Shampoo is “Generally Regarded As Safe And Effective (GRASE)”
+Happy Cappy Medicated Shampoo and Body Wash is “Generally Regarded As Safe And Effective (GRASE)”

-Happy Cappy’s Medicated Shampoo and Body Wash features an FDA approved active ingredient, pyrithione zinc, which has been proven safe and effective for many decades for relief of dandruff and seborrheic dermatitis (cradle cap).
+Happy Cappy’s Dandruff Shampoo and Body Wash features an FDA-approved active ingredient, pyrithione zinc, which has been proven safe and effective for many decades for relief of dandruff and seborrheic dermatitis (cradle cap).

 Follow Me